Skip to Content

 CNAMEgo.yourbrand.comre.codelloy.com

 DNS Propagation: After saving your CNAME record, changes can take anywhere from 30 minutes to 48 hours to propagate globally.
-Do not expect verification to pass immediately — wait, then retry.
+Do not expect verification to pass immediately; wait, then click Verify.

 Common DNS Providers